hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 **Variables**

-In programming, a variable is a container for storing values used in a program.
+In programming, a variable is a memory location for storing values used in a program.
 Values are assigned to variables using the assignment operator “=“, as shown below.
 Please note that variable names are case sensitive.
-A variable with the name "my_age" is not the same variable as "My_Age".
+A variable with the name "my_age" is not the same as a variable with the name "My_Age".

 >>> my_age = 29

-In Python, we can create a name for the variable and then assign it a value in one statement.
+In Python, we can create a name for a variable and then assign it a value in one statement.
 The values stored in variables may change during the course of program execution.

 Although a variable need not be assigned to any particular data type, if you want to specify the data type of a variable, this can be done with casting.
 For example: